leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 ### 3.9.1 User Interfaces
 The user interfaces to be implemented include:
 - **Dashboard**: Displays an overview of ongoing projects and user activity.
-- **Project Management**: A page for creating, editing, and viewing project details.
+- **Project Management**: A page for creating, editing and viewing project details.
 - **User Authentication**: Interfaces for registration and login.
 - **User Profile**: A section for users to view and edit their personal information and settings.